2017 WPPI First Half Rules

 Applicants agree that any entry, or part thereof, may be used by Wedding and Portrait

 Photographers International, Rangefinder

 of their publications, affiliated publications, printed materials or electronic

 media, such as, but not limited to, their websites or their affiliate's websites.

 Each submitted entry, in its entirety, must be a single work of original material taken by the

 acknowledges and warrants that the submitted entry is an original work created

-photographers" category), that the entry does not infringe on the copyrights,
+solely by the entrant, that the entry does not infringe on the copyrights,

 trademarks, moral rights, rights of privacy/publicity or intellectual property

 rights of any person or entity, and that no other party has any right, title,